Saturday, 6 June 2020

 The old shrine room

-PusulpitiyaThis shrine originally was a Tempita Vihara but the addition of walls between the outer pillars has converted it later to a two-storeyed building (Abeywardana, 2004).
+PusulpitiyaThis shrine was originally a Tempita Vihara but the walls added between the outer pillars have converted it into a two-storeyed building (Abeywardana, 2004).
 The upper floor consists of two sections and can be reached through a wooden flight of steps.
 The inner walls of the upper floor are decorated with paintings depicting Buddhist themes.
-Several valuable artifacts such as statues, caskets, manuscripts, brasswares are preserved in this shrine room.
+Several valuable artefacts such as statues, caskets, manuscripts and brassware are preserved in this shrine room.
 A Makara Thorana (a Dragon's arch) said to be donated to the temple by King Buvanekabahu IV (1344-1353 A.D.) is also found here (Abeywardana, 2004; Wijesinghe, 2015).

 Vee-Atuwa